Welcome to Hertfordshire Walker

 Stapleford footpath 3 running alongside the River Beane

 We really enjoyed mapping and testing this walk because of the variety of countryside in such a short distance.
-This walk starts in the car park of the Waterford Heath Nature Reserve, then heads north-east to Chapmore End where you can visit The Woodman.
+This walk starts in the car park of the Waterford Heath Nature Reserve, then heads north-east to Chapmore End.
 The route then loops back over arable land with great views then returns along the banks of the River Beane before crossing the northern section of Waterford Heath.

 The starting point is a car park off Vicarage Lane which is two miles N of Hertford North station by road.
 At the time we tested this walk in early September 2022 the car park was free of charge.